GENI-NSF/geni-tools/README-omni.txt

 See `deletesliver` for the AM API v1 and v2 equivalents.

 Sample usage:
- - Delete all slivers in the slice at specific aggregates:
+ * Delete all slivers in the slice at specific aggregates:
     `omni.py -V 3 -a http://aggregate/url -a http://another/url delete myslice`

- - Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted `omni.py -V 3 -a http://myaggregate/url --best-effort delete myslice`
+ * Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted `omni.py -V 3 -a http://myaggregate/url --best-effort delete myslice`

- - Delete the given sliver in myslice at this AM and write the result struct to the given file `omni.py -V 3 -a http://myaggregate/url \
+ * Delete the given sliver in myslice at this AM and write the result struct to the given file
+{{{
+     omni.py -V 3 -a http://myaggregate/url \
      	     -o --outputfile %s-delete-%a.json \
-	    --sliver-urn urn:publicid:IDN+myam+sliver+1 delete myslice`
+	     --sliver-urn urn:publicid:IDN+myam+sliver+1 delete myslice }}}

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>